mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Every step of the way, they wanted to have a meeting that fit India's business hours.
 If they wanted to know what shipping options were available, they wouldn't ask me in an email &mdash; they'd schedule a meeting to discuss it.

+I've been trying to think of the takeaway from this story, and I've struggled to find the lesson.

+At first, I thought it was a lesson in limiting how much I promise customers.
+But I never committed to a date, and the estimate I gave them was twice as long as I thought it would take us.
+We just caught bad luck twice.
+It's reasonable for customers to know our roadmap, so I can't just refuse to give dates for anything.

+Then I thought this was a lesson not to invest too much in customers with no skin in the game.
+This customer had only purchased two devices for a total of around $700.
+But theyd did have skin in the game.
+They were working on their own custom frontend for TinyPilot.
+So it theoretically cost them something to drop TinyPilot.

+I'm not really sure if there is a lesson.
+If I had to go back with the same information, I'd do the same thing.
+So maybe the lesson is just that sometimes you make a big bet and accept when it doesn't pay off.

 ### I let a website redesign go awry

 Late last year, I started the process of a rebrand for TinyPilot.